Jacques Félix Emmanuel Hamelin: Mauritius

 In July 1806, Hamelin took command of the frigate Vénus at Le Havre.
 He set sail for Isle de France, capturing four British ships along the way.
-In March 1809, Vénus entered Port Napoléon at the start of the Mauritius campaign of 1809–1811 between France and Britain over French colonies in the Indian ocean.
-On 26 April, after orders from the governor of Ile de France to leave, he sailed off, having under his command Vénus, the frigate Manche, the brig Entreprenant, and the schooner Créole.
+In March 1809, Vénus entered Port Napoléon at the start of the Mauritius campaign of 1809–1811 between France and Britain over French colonies in the Indian Ocean.
+On 26 April, after orders from the governor of Île-de-France to leave, he sailed off, having under his command Vénus, the frigate Manche, the brig Entreprenant, and the schooner Créole.

 He visited Foulpointe on the east coast of Madagascar.
 Besieged by local Madagascan tribesmen, he sailed for the Bay of Bengal.
 On the way there, Vénus captured the East India Company (EIC) armed ship Orient on 26 July.
 Hamelin then turned east in search of more British shipping to attack, capturing several small merchantmen off the Nicobar Islands and destroying the EIC factory at Tappanooly on 10 October.
 On the return voyage to Mauritius, he captured three EIC East Indiamen in the action of 18 November 1809.
 On his return trip, Hamelin captured several more British ships, until he encountered HMS Ceylon on 17 September.
 Ceylon was captured, but the next day a British frigate squadron captured both Ceylon and Vénus.